php-fig/fig-standards/proposed/clock-meta.md

 `Symfony\Bridge\PhpUnit\ClockMock` class, which allows mocking PHP's built-in time & date functions, however this does not solve mocking calls to `new \DateTimeImmutable()`.
 It does not fully mock time when called from other libraries that rely on the system time.
-`Cake\Chronos\Chronos` does provide mocking, hwoever it is set via a global (static class property), and this has its own pitfalls as it provides no isolation.
+`Cake\Chronos\Chronos` does provide mocking, however it is set via a global (static class property), and this has its own pitfalls as it provides no isolation.

 Pros: